ttvd/erlang-houdini-engine-nif/README.md

 8> hapi:is_initialized().
 {hapi_result_success,3713831785}

-9> % pass an atom as parameter
+9> % pass an atom as parameter.
 9> hapi:get_env_int(hapi_envint_version_houdini_major).
 {{hapi_result_success,3713831785},14}

-10> % pass hash of an atom as parameter
+10> % pass a hash of an atom as parameter.
 10> hapi:get_env_int(729783216).
 {{hapi_result_success,3713831785},14}

-11> % pass tuple of atom and hash as parameter.
+11> % pass a tuple of an atom and a hash as parameter.
 11> hapi:get_env_int({hapi_envint_version_houdini_major, 729783216}).
 {{hapi_result_success,3713831785},14}